mellowtel-inc/mellowtel-js/README.md

 # Introduction ℹ️

 With Mellowtel's Open-Source library, your users can decide if they want to support you by sharing a fraction of their unused internet bandwidth.
 Trusted partners — from startups to non-profits — access the internet to retrieve publicly available data, and you get paid for it.
+Mellowtel is supported on all major browsers: Chrome, Firefox and Edge.

 **How?**